 This specialized staffing firm got its start in 1948 and has now grown to offer its services to businesses worldwide.

 They’re currently looking for remote bookkeepers for a few different companies, with pay ranging from $18 to $24 per hour.

 1-800Accountant is a full-service virtual accounting firm that helps businesses with their tax, bookkeeping, and accounting needs.

 They periodically look for remote bookkeepers to help clients maintain accurate ledgers, prepare quarterly and yearly closing reports, reconcile bank and credit card accounts, and other bookkeeping tasks to maintain a business’s financial health.

-You’d need to have a minimum of 5 years of experience in bookkeeping, knowledge of accounting software such as QuickBooks, Gusto, Xero, and others.
+You’d need to have a minimum of 5 years of experience in bookkeeping and knowledge of accounting software such as QuickBooks, Gusto, Xero, and others.